Updated May 29, 2023

 - Test data integrity.

-- Test all queries whether they are executing and retrieving data correctly.
+- Test all queries to see whether they are executing and retrieving data correctly.

-- Test the validation logics on every field defined.
+- Test the validation logic on every field defined.

 - Insert incorrect inputs in the fields and look for the results.

 - Test the options to view, delete, modify, or update forms.

 - Test by enabling the cookies in browser settings.